Symphony No. 6 (Nielsen)

+Symphony No. 6 "Sinfonia semplice" (no opus number), FS 116, was Danish composer Carl Nielsen's last symphony.

+History

-Symphony No. 6 "Sinfonia semplice", (no opus number), FS 116.
-In August 1924 Danish composer Carl Nielsen began working on a Sixth Symphony, which turned out to be his last.
-By the end of October he wrote to Carl Johan Michaelsen:
+He began working on it in August 1924 and by the end of October wrote to Carl Johan Michaelsen:

 The first movement was finished at the end of November while he was in Copenhagen, and the second movement was composed during Christmas.
 At the end of January 1925 he traveled to the French Riviera with his wife.